How to Approach B2B and B2C Business Models

 Likewise, B2C stands for Business to Consumer.
 It's a transaction between a business and a final consumer, and you can see its most common form in daily activities like eCommerce.
 B2C transactions involve the sale of goods or services from a company to an individual customer.
 Further, these model exchanges mostly happen online, yet can also occur through stores or tv.

-Digital payment systems are a safe way for businesses to take payments online.
+3. Online Payment Systems: Digital Payment systems are a safe way for businesses to take payments online.
 Solutions like PayPal or Apple Pay make it easy for users to transfer money instantly.
 It eliminates the need for cash when buying over the internet.
 These systems come with fraud protection protocols that help protect everyone involved.

 B2B (Business-to-Business) and B2C (Business-to-Consumer) business models have distinct logistic and strategic differences.
 B2B companies focus on larger transactions with longer sales cycles and complex processes.
 Contrariwise, B2C companies focus on smaller transactions with shorter cycles and emotional decisions.